bong1234sjong/spassignment5/readme.md

 ## Logistics

 ### Hand-out
-Start by downloading the tarball from eTL and read the instructions here carefully.
+Start by downloading the tarball from Classum and read the instructions here carefully.

 ### Submission
-Submit on eTL.
+Submit on Classum.
 We accept no late submission.

 ## Background